 If you need accommodation, you're responsible for finding your own accommodation for Summer School.
 The application pack for summer accommodation is currently being updated and will be uploaded shortly.

 Many students with many different disabilities successfully undertake courses of all kinds at the University of Strathclyde.

-Our Disability Service offers advice and assistance to students with disabilities.
+Our Disability & Wellbeing Service offers advice and assistance to students with disabilities.
 It would be helpful if you would highlight on the application form any special needs you may have.

-You're responsible for contacting the Disability Service directly.
-It's advised that you get in touch with the Disability Service as soon as possible to ensure support is in place at the earliest opportunity.
+You're responsible for contacting the Disability & Wellbeing Service directly.
+It's advised that you get in touch with the Disability & Wellbeing Service as soon as possible to ensure support is in place at the earliest opportunity.

-Disability Service, Level 4, 50 George Street, Graham Hills Building
+Disability & Wellbeing Service, Level 4, 50 George Street, Graham Hills Building

 Tel: 0141 548 3402 Email: firstname.lastname@example.org